MahBoiDeveloper/RedAlert3World/Readme.md

 This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
 CC BY-NC includes the following elements:

- * BY: Credit must be given to the creator of this project and to the font authors and contributors.
+ * BY: Credit must be given to the creator of this project, and contributors, and original map authors.
  * NC: Only noncommercial uses of the work are permitted.

 Read more about license: https://creativecommons.org/licenses/by-nc/4.0/legalcode.txt